bkmi/tmnre/README.md

 ### Comparing tmnre to mnre

 The training of these methods is implemented in a jupyter notebook `gen-torus.ipynb` with diagnostic plots.
 When the `SAVE` flag is turned on, the notebook trains and generates a number of data pickles.
+The ones reported in the paper are included within this repo.

 ## Eggbox